Updated on September 23, 2022

 While honey isn’t the best killer on its own, you can make an effective constant spray using honey.
 To make the spray, thoroughly mix 2 tbsp each of borax powder and sugar with 1 tbsp honey and 1 cup boiling water, then add to a spray bottle.

 Spray the mixture wherever you see active ant trails or on ant hills.
 The honey will help make the mixture stick to any ants the spray hits, and they’ll eat it when they groom.
 They may also get some stuck to their legs as they walk, prompting ingestion.

 #4 – Peanut Butter Bait

-Perhaps the best medium for protein ants, peanut butter bait is incredibly simple to make and use.
+Perhaps the best medium for protein ants (such as thief ants), peanut butter bait is incredibly simple to make and use.
 Simply mix 1 tsp of peanut butter (creamy or powdered) with 2 tsp borax powder.

 The wet bait can be stuffed into a straw and placed by an ant trail.
 Meanwhile the powder version may be sprinkled onto a paper or cardboard platform or even used to dust cracks and crevasses.